Most of us already adapted to the new norms after the pandemic, and many employers have planned or are considering bringing work back to the office.

 LEAD.app works with Slack and Teams to cleverly connect workers that might not otherwise interact.
 The benefits of this are twofold, too.
 For employees, LEAD.app lets them connect with new people, talk about new topics, learn about each other, and potentially form new connections.
 It also helps break up the workday and can leave employees feeling rejuvenated.

 For managers, LEAD.app is the perfect platform for workplace serendipity.
 When two employees meet over virtual coffee or lunch break, they’re bound to discuss their work.
 By doing so, the two workers could connect two ideas that otherwise would have always been separated.
 Managers can essentially create chance encounters to promote serendipity.

 The Future of Work and Serendipity

-As offices begin to open back up, managers are noticing an interesting trend: some workers want to come back while others do not.
-So, how can you embrace serendipity in the long-term when workers are still set to be separated virtually?
+As offices reopen, managers are noticing an interesting trend: some workers want to come back while others do not.
+So, how can you embrace serendipity in the long term when workers are still set to be separated virtually?

 The best way to promote long-term serendipity is to plan as if your workplace will remain remote forever.
-Some employees will always prefer remote working, and there’s always the slim chance that another scenario could force all in-office employees back home.
+Some employees will always prefer remote working, and there’s always the slim chance that another scenario could force all in-office employees to work remotely.

 Tools like LEAD.app aim to make remote workplaces better for everyone within an organization.
 Small changes like integrating LEAD.app could be all it takes to embrace serendipity in the workplace.